 Allied Health Professions Schools in North Carolina

-An Allied Health Professions major is the 6th most popular major in this state.
+As a degree choice, Allied Health Professions is the 6th most popular major in the state.

 In North Carolina, a allied health major is more popular with women than with men.